Leo-Corporation/LABS-ExperimentalConsole/README.md

 * beep
 * sum

+## What to expect?
+This console has no defined gaol, so don't be surprised if we add completly new features or NuGet packages to this project.
+It is all about test and experimentation.

 ## Miscellaneous informations
 Go to the [documentation](https://github.com/Leo-Corporation/LABS-ExperimentalConsole/wiki) for more informations.
 Click [here](https://github.com/Leo-Corporation/LABS-ExperimentalConsole/wiki/Commands) to get more informations on the commands and their usage.